singhst/web-scraping-tv-movie/README.md

 ## Usage

-1. `main-scrap-web-data.py`
+1. `main-scrap-title-list.py`

     Use the following command to scrap data from web.
+The scraped movie/TV show title list stores in MySQL server while keeping a copy in .csv format.

     `-m`: option; to scrape the `Movies` table